-- Any questions regarding the case or the interpretation of competition rules shall be sent to the organizing committee by filling out the academic committee contact form on the competition page on the SCCA website (www.ArabicMoot3.sadr.org) by 28 October 2021. - b.
+- Any questions regarding the case or the interpretation of competition rules shall be sent a. to the organizing committee by filling out the academic committee contact form on the competition page on the SCCA website (ArabicMoot.org) by no later than 9November 2023. - b.
 The organizing committee shall have exclusive authority to interpret the competition rules.
 When a matter arises during competition that is not covered by the current rules, the organizing committee shall issue a decision on that matter in the light of principles of justice and equity.
-Organizing committee decisions, whether related to interpretation or application of the rules or otherwise, shall be final and binding on all participating teams. - Clarifications and interpretations of the rules shall be posted on the competition website c. and sent to the email address of each team's point of contact in charge of communicating with the organizing committee.
+Organizing committee decisions, whether related to interpretation or application of the rules or otherwise, shall be final and binding on all participating teams. - Clarifications and interpretations of the rules and the case shall be provided to the teams. c.